dotnet/dotnet-docker/samples/unit-testing-in-container.md

 reversed: god yzal eht revo spmuj xof nworb kciuq ehT
 ```

-Even though the container was built and ran, it is still possible to get the logs from inside the intermediate container image.
-That's the `bd74b084d8e8` context listed in the console output.
+Even though the container image was built, it is still possible to get the logs from inside the intermediate container image.
+The intermediate stage container image is listed as `bd74b084d8e8` in the console output.
 Using that information, we can boot up the container image and copy the log files from it, using the following pattern.

 ```console
 MacBook-Pro:complexapp rich$ docker images | grep bd74b084d8e8